-The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation objectives and processes and to discuss compensation relating to Named Executive Officers (as defined under Form 51-102F6).
-For the fiscal year ended August 31, 2016, the Corporation's five Named Executive Officers were John N. Wallace (Chief Executive Officer), C. Christopher Beck (Chief Financial Officer), and the three additional Named Executive Officers Michael R. J. Falagario, Caroline Lomot and Geneva Morse.
+The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation objectives and processes and to discuss compensation relating to Named Executive Officers ("NEOs") as defined under Form 51-102F6.
+For the fiscal year ended August 31, 2019, the Corporation's five Named Executive Officers include John N. Wallace (Chief Executive Officer; "CEO"), C. Christopher Beck (Chief Operating and Financial Officer; "COFO"), and the three additional Named Executive Officers: Pamela Cioffi, Michael Falagario and Caroline Lomot.

-Report on Executive Compensation
+Report on Executive Compensation and Compensation Governance

-Executive compensation matters are reviewed and recommended to the Board by the Nominating/Corporate Governance/Compensation Committee ("NCGC Committee"), which is currently composed of Mr. Daoust (Committee Chair), Mr. Innes, Mr. King and Ms. Welsh, all of whom are "independent" Directors within the meaning of National Instrument 52-110 - Audit Committees.
-The NCGC Committee reviews and provides guidance on executive compensation and benefits plans having regard to existing total cash compensation and non-cash compensation levels and practices found in comparable external organizations and in the Corporation with respect to positions at similar levels of responsibility.
-The Board has responsibility for determining annual executive compensation and approving grants of Performance Stock Units ("PSUs"), restricted stock units ("RSUs") and stock options ("Options") to eligible executive officers of the Corporation, on recommendation of the NCGC Committee.
+Executive compensation matters are reviewed and recommended to the Board by the Nominating/Corporate Governance/Compensation Committee ("NCGC Committee"), which is currently composed of Mr. Daoust (Committee Chair), Mr. Morris, Mr. Vamvakas, Ms. Welsh and Mr. Young, all of whom are "independent" Directors within the meaning of National Instrument 52-110 - Audit Committees.
+The NCGC Committee reviews and provides guidance on executive compensation and benefit plans having regard to existing total cash compensation and non-cash compensation levels and practices found in comparable external organizations and in the Corporation with respect to positions at similar levels of responsibility.
+The Board has responsibility for determining annual executive compensation and approving grants of Performance Stock Units ("PSUs") and stock options ("Options") to eligible executive officers of the Corporation, on recommendation of the NCGC Committee.

 The NCGC Committee considers the implications of the risks associated with the Company's compensation policies and practices.
-The NCGC Committee annually reviews the compensation plans of the Named Executive Officers ("NEOs") compensation plan and the partners' compensation plan.
-The NCGC Committee mitigates compensation policies and practices that could encourage an NEO to take in appropriate or excessive risks by linking compensation to both short-term financial performance as well as long-term share price appreciation.
+The NCGC Committee annually reviews the compensation plans of the NEOs and the partners' compensation plan.
+The NCGC Committee mitigates compensation policies and practices that could encourage an NEO to take inappropriate or excessive risks by linking compensation to both short-term financial performance as well as long-term share price appreciation.

-Neither NEOs nor Directors are permitted to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars, or units of exchange funds, that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held, directly or indirectly, by the NEO or director.
+Neither NEOs nor Directors are permitted to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars, or units of exchange funds, which are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held, directly or indirectly, by the NEO or director.

-The executive compensation program is intended to provide the Corporation's executives with total compensation that is competitive with comparable North American organizations.
 The executive compensation program is designed to encourage, compensate and reward employees on the basis of individual and corporate performance, both in the short and the long term, thereby enabling the Corporation to compete for and retain executives critical to the Corporation's long term success.